Maryland Terrapins men's basketball: Top of the mountain: the Gary Williams era

 The 2009–10 Terrapins brought the swagger (and the shimmy) back to College Park when they won a share of the regular-season conference title with Duke.
 Senior Greivis Vasquez won ACC Player of the Year and consensus second team All American honors as he climbed to No. 2 all time in points and assists at Maryland, while Williams earned his second ACC Coach of the Year award.
 The season's highlights included Cliff Tucker's buzzer beating three pointer to defeat Georgia Tech at home (after Coach Williams called a timeout that unintentionally nullified what would have been a game-winning three by Vasquez) and a win over eventual national champion Duke on Vasquez's senior night.
 The Terrapins earned a 4 seed in the Midwest Regional of the NCAA tournament, where they handily beat Houston 89–77 in the first round.
 In the second round Maryland faced a tough 5th seeded Michigan State, coached by Tom Izzo and led on the court by Kalin Lucas and future NBA star Draymond Green.
 Behind Vasquez's 26 points, Maryland stormed back from 17 points down in the second half to take the lead in the final seconds before MSU's Korie Lucious hit a heartbreaking buzzer beater to sink the Terrapins 85–83.
 The loss especially hurt after the top seed in the region, Kansas, lost to 9 seed Northern Iowa, which opened a clear path to the Final Four.
 The 2009–2010 team was to be the last great Gary Williams team.
 The following season a group of promising freshmen and veteran holdovers from the 2009–2010 team failed to replicate the success of the prior season and the Terrapins struggled to a 19–14 mark, failing to make the post-season altogether for the first time since 1993.

 On May 5, 2011, Gary Williams announced his decision to retire from coaching basketball.
 He remains involved with the Maryland athletic department as Assistant Athletic Director and Special Assistant to the athletic director.
 Gary Williams will always be treasured and remembered for saving his alma mater from the doldrums of the post-Bias era years and eventually building Maryland into a national champion.
-In honor of his legendary career, Maryland named its hardwood at the Xfinity Center "Gary Williams Court".
+In honor of his career, Maryland named its hardwood at the Xfinity Center "Gary Williams Court".
 In 2014, Coach Williams was inducted into the Naismith Memorial Basketball Hall of Fame.